This information is derived from the State Department's Investment Climate Statement.

 Executive Summary

-In addition, the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act signed in March 2021 reduced the corporate income tax from ASEAN’s highest rate of 30 percent to 25 percent for large firms, and 20 percent for small firms.
+In addition, the 2021 Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act reduced the corporate income tax rate from 30 percent to 25 percent for large firms, and 20 percent for small firms.
 The rate for large firms will be gradually lowered to 20 percent by 2025.
-CREATE could attract new business investment, although some foreign investors have concerns about the phase-out of their incentive benefits, which are replaced by the performance-based and time-bound nature of the incentives scheme adopted in the measure.
+CREATE also mandated fiscal incentives to be performance-based and time-bound and granted more authority to the Bureau of Internal Revenue (BIR), which narrowed eligibility for Value Added Tax (VAT) exemptions.

 To access the Philippine ICS, visit the U.S. Department of State Investment Climate Statements website.